typst/typst/docs/src/tutorial/4-template.md

 your template is easily reused.
 Create a new text file in the file panel by clicking the plus button and name it `conf.typ`.
 Move the `conf` function definition inside of that new file.
 Now you can access it from your main file by adding an import before the show rule.
-Name the function that you want to import from another file between the `{import}` and `{from}` keywords and specify the path of the file after the `{from}` keyword.
+Specify the path of the file between the `{import}` keyword and a colon, then name the function that you want to import.

 ```example:single
 >>> #let conf(